Username4723/DnDNotebook/Homebrew/Items/References.md

 # Copper Shortsword

 Deals 1 damage.
 Upon exposure to blood under the light of the new moon, the sword temporarily absorbs nearby shadows, turning pitch black.
 For the next week, the damage changes to 2d6, and you have a +2 to attack and damage rolls made with this magical weapon.

+# God Tuner (Requires Attunement by a Spellcaster)

+This tuning fork is bound to the divine cosmos.
+While attuned to it, all Cleric and Paladin spells are considered spells of your class and on your class's spell list.
+Upon breaking attunement to this item, you forget all spells learned this way.
+It counts as an associated object for the purpose of Scrying a deity.